 Chloe Wohlgemuth’22 (Fall’20–Spring’22), sampling-based algorithms for centrality approximations in graphs.

-Shukry Zablah’20 (Fall’19–Spring’20), honors thesis on “A Parallel Algorithm for Balanced Sampling”, magna cum laude, 2020 Computer Science Prize.
+Shukry Zablah’20 (Fall’19–Spring’20), honors thesis (magna cum laude, 2020 Computer Science Prize) on “A Parallel Algorithm for Balanced Sampling”.

 If you are an Amherst student, and are interested in mixing data, computer science, probability, and statistics, please contact Matteo.
 With rare exceptions, you should have taken or be enrolled in COSC-211 Data Structures.
 Having taken one or more courses in probability and/or statistics (e.g., STAT-135, COSC-223, MATH/STAT-360) is a plus, but not necessary, although if you haven’t, it is likely that you will get to spend a semester learning about probability in computer science, possibly in an independent study course with Matteo.
+Here’s an interview with a former Data Mammoth about what the experience could look like.

 That’s the reason for the *